tritemio/smbits/content/2016-02/fretbursts.rst

 with the python programming language can appreciate the software architecture and data structures used to implement FRETBursts.

-In order to don't scare away readers with no python experience we relegated most of the language-specific details to special paragraphs marked as "Python details".
+In order not to scare away readers with no python experience we relegated most of the language-specific details to special paragraphs marked as "Python details".